 The other release event observed for the SJ site during the period 1995-2000 was lower than during 1940, but also affected most trees (Figures 4b, S2b).
 No records of forest practices in this area over the last 30 years have been found (Bonet and others 2016), and no logging was recorded during the period 1995 - 2000 (F.J.
 Cano-Manuel personal communication).
 Therefore this release might be related to natural drought-induced mortality after 1995, as has been reported for other Mediterranean tree species after severe drought (e.g. Peñuelas and others 2001; Lloret and others 2004).

+CONCLUSIONS

 In summary, this research provides two main results.
 First, the high values of resilience in our study suggest that Quercus pyrenaica populations in Sierra Nevada are located in a geographical, but not a climatic, ecological rear edge (sensu Martínez-Vilalta 2018; Vilà-Cabrera and others 2019).
-The high resilience values observed could also be related to stabilizing mechanisms promoting community resilience (e.g. stress tolerance capacity linked to local adaptation, Lloret and others 2012), that can buffer the impact of extreme events as has been described for other species (e.g. Pinus sylvestris, Herrero and Zamora 2014).
+Contrary to our expectations, the trees exhibited high resilience in the response to drought, particularly over the long-term.
+The high resilience values observed could also be related to stabilizing mechanisms promoting community resilience or enhancing resilience of already established adult individuals (e.g. stress tolerance capacity linked to local adaptation, Lloret and others 2012), that can buffer the impact of extreme events as has been described for other species (e.g. Pinus sylvestris, Herrero and Zamora 2014).
 Second, these resilience responses of oak forest to drought events are not spatially homogeneous throughout the mountain range, due to differences in ecological conditions and/or past management legacies.
-In fact, there was much small-scale variability in the response to climate along the rear edge that we had a priori considered in our study.
-Furthermore, we even found positive effects of climate change in certain stands, as discussed, in disagreement with our hypothesis of expecting oak vulnerability along the entire geographical rear edge studied.
+In fact, there was much small-scale variability in the response to climate along the rear edge that we had not a priori considered in our study.
+The differences found in tree growth, climatic sensitivity and tree resilience between close neighboring sites showed that responses to drought were site dependent and could drastically vary in extremely narrow spatial gradients.
+In other words: in mountains, heterogeneity of ecological conditions at fine scales is the rule, enabling the existence of microrefugia and lengthening species persistence (Olalde and others 2002; Serra-Diaz and others 2015).
+This is particularly relevant to define the real extent and nature (i.e. geographical and/or ecological) of rear-edge populations where topographic and biophysical variability facilitates the existence of microrefugia.
 This suggests that the rear edge therefore needs to be redefined in space but also in time (Vilà-Cabrera and others 2019), partly because of land-use legacies and their effect on the possible mismatch between the current distribution of species (i.e. determining the “available” geographical rear edge) and the potential ecological (limiting) rear edge of species.
 The rear-edge concept should also consider historical aspects in addition to the geographic, climatic, and genetic ones (Vilà-Cabrera and others 2019), particularly in areas with a long history of human management, such as Mediterranean mountains.
 Therefore, anthropogenic habitat modification and its legacies represent a critical dimension of marginality as they may intensify, confound or delay climate-driven population decline at the rear edges (Vilà-Cabrera and others 2019).
-Furthermore, even the geographical dimension of the rear edge is not a continuous, uniform space of ecological conditions in mountain landscapes.
-In other words: in mountains, heterogeneity of ecological conditions at fine scales is the rule, enabling the existence of microrefugia and lengthening species persistence (Olalde and others 2002; Serra-Diaz and others 2015).
-In this respect, our results showed that the resilience of oak stands to drought events was not spatially homogeneous across the mountain range, due to differences in ecological conditions and/or past management legacies.
-This is particularly relevant for rear-edge populations where topographic and biophysical variability can facilitate the existence of refugia.
+This is relevant for tree species that are highly sensitive to climate change, such as Quercus pyrenaica, not only for conservation per se of the species, but for all ecosystem services that these forests offer.
+In this sense, it needs to be analyzed the resilience of all demographic stages of species, to assure that the observed resilience in adult trees it is also manifested in its demographic recruitment dynamic expressed by the natural regeneration.
+The rear-edge could also differ for different age cohorts or in seedlings compared to resprouts.